Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 Detailed tutorial is available at [docs/Using aka.config and aka.config2.md](docs/Using%20aka.config%20and%20aka.config2.md).

+## aka.optimising

+aka.optimising introduces a timing function for debugging.

+Set `aka.optimising.json` under DependencyControl's `configDir` to `{ true }`.
+Use `optimising.start()` to start the timer.
+Use `optimising.lap(lap_name)` to print time to `aegisub.debug.out`.

+## aka.outcome

+aka.outcome introduces `Result` and `Option` similar to Rust's `std::result::Result` and `std::option::Option`.
+It is based on mtdowling's [Outcome](https://github.com/mtdowling/outcome) and is used by `aka.config`, `aka.config` and many other Akatsumkusa's scripts.

+Detailed introduction is available at [docs/Using aka.outcome.md](docs/Using%20aka.outcome.md).

+*License Information*
+– *Outcome is originally released by Michael Dowling under MIT License.*
+– *It is modified with exisiting functions changed and new functions added by Akatsumekusa.*

 ## aka.singlesimple

 aka.singlesimple is a config module.
 It stores one enum per config and the enum is synced\* across all scrips requesting the same config.